Vertu5/predator_sprey_argos3_SW/README.md

                     |   |
                     |   |-- Statistics_analysis/             # Directory for statistical analysis results
                     |
-                    |-- build/                               # Directory for build-related files
+                    |-- build/                               # An empty directory for build the project by using build.sh
                     |-- src/                                 # Directory for source code
                     |
                     |-- predator.lua                         # Lua script for predator behavior